GerhardvanZyl/GameShow/Readme.md

-A .Net Core 3.1 gameshow/pubquiz app using signalR and React, and is currently about 90% working.
+A .Net Core 3.1 gameshow/pubquiz app using signalR and React, and is currently mostly bug free.

 http://[siteurl] - players